nivlab/opendata/source/_posts/collins2018.md

 Publication(s): https://doi.org/10.1162/jocn_a_01238
 Data repository: https://osf.io/5gbr3/

-Data from 49 participants on a reinforcement learning task with a working memory component.
+Data from a study in which N=49 participants completed a reinforcement learning task with working memory demands.